tarcisiotmf/earth-metabolome-initiative.github.io/content/authors/zust_tobias/_index.md

 ---
 # Display name
-title: "John Booh"
+title: "Tobias Züst"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "booh_john"
+- "zust_tobias"

 # Is this the primary user of the site?
 superuser: true